openbaton/integration-tests/README.md

   - vnf-package delete
 - vim delete

-As you can see the flow of operations is a graph that begin with the vim creation and ends with the vim deletion.
+As you can see the flow of operations is a graph that begins with the vim creation and ends with the vim deletion.
 To create your own test, you must specify the flow of operations in the configuration file (.ini).